epochjs/epoch/README.md

 ];
 ```

-The layer labeled `Layer 1` will be associated in the SVG with the class name `layer-1`.
+The layer labeled `Layer 1` will be associated in the chart with the class name `layer-1`.
 To override it's color simply
 use the following CSS:

 ```css